eweren/FS25-farm-station-25/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the BSD 2-Clause license.
 See the [LICENSE](LICENSE) file for more details.